 See also the Media and Entertainment Interest Group Charter.

 The list of W3C Member Organizations who participate in the Media and Entertainment Interest Group is available through the Media and Entertainment Interest Group Patent Policy Status page.
-W3C Members may also check the list of organization representatives (Member-only link) involved in the group.
+See also the list of particpants involved in the group.

 The co-Chairs of the Media and Entertainment Interest Group are:

 The W3C Team Contact for the group is:

 Documents and Logistics

 The group's wiki documents task forces, ongoing works, draft documents and other working materials and logistics information for the group.

 The group also uses GitHub to track issues and contributions.

 The Media and Entertainment Interest Group encourages active participation from a diverse community.
 You should consider participating in this Interest Group, in particular if you are in one of the following communities:

 - Vendors of Web Browsers which have TV related capability